Optimistic123/Covid-tarcker/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
-Covid data represenation in - Table,Map and Graph Circle and Popup in map represenation attractive.
+Covid data represenation in - Table,Map and Graph, Circle and Popup in map represenation attractive.

 See live - https://covid-data-representation.web.app